freebsd/poudriere/external/libucl/doc/lua_api.md

 - *scalar* values are directly presented by lua objects
 - *userdata* values are converted to lua function objects using `LUA_REGISTRYINDEX`, this can be used to pass functions from lua to c and vice-versa
-- *arrays* are converted to lua tables with numeric indicies suitable for `ipairs` iterations
+- *arrays* are converted to lua tables with numeric indices suitable for `ipairs` iterations
-- *objects* are converted to lua tables with string indicies
+- *objects* are converted to lua tables with string indices

 **Parameters:**